Contunder/CUBE_KMP/readme.md

 ## LOGIN TO API

-- Entry point for login : /api/auth/login
+- Entry point : /api/auth/login
 - In JSON (example at bottom)
 - Use Bearer token and past the api key